Lynette S. Luckers, EdD, LPC, NCC

 Latoya Bond, Ed.D.

-Latoya Bond joined the board of directors in June 2017.
+Dr. Latoya Bond joined the board of directors in June 2017.
 She is currently a faculty member in the Counseling Department at the Community College of Philadelphia, in Philadelphia, PA.
 There, she provides academic, career, personal, and transfer counseling in addition to teaching a course called College Success Seminar.
-She received her Bachelor of Arts in Psychology from Temple University, Master of Arts in Counseling in Educational Settings from Rowan University; and is now pursuing her Doctorate of Education at Rowan University.
+She received her Bachelor of Arts in Psychology from Temple University, Master of Arts in Counseling in Educational Settings from Rowan University; and Doctorate of Education at Rowan University.
 She has worked in many different educational settings including secondary, post-secondary, alternative, and medical education.

 Having worked with medical students in the past, she values the importance of educating the community about health.
 She was inspired by the story and mission of the Marion Luckers Kidney Foundation and its goal to educate and assist those affected by kidney disease.
 She believes to achieve excellence you have to be good to yourself, good to others, and give 100 percent in all that you do.